Slow Living August "To-Do" list

 4. Seasonal Produce

 Local markets offer lots of seasonal produce in August.
-From cherries, beans, and cucumbers to the first apples of the year and sunflower bouquets, there is much to enjoy.
-Visit a local farm shop for the ultimate Hallmark movie vibes, support local businesses, and use these ingredients to cook nourishing meals inspired by the season.
-Cooking and eating seasonally is a big part of slow living, helping us to create a deep connection to the seasons and natural cycles.
+From cherries, tomatoes and cucumbers to the first apples of the year and sunflower bouquets.
+Visit a local farm shop for the ultimate Hallmark movie vibes, support local businesses and use these ingredients to cook nourishing meals inspired by the season.
+Cooking and eating seasonally is a big part of slow living, helping us to create a connection to the seasons and natural cycles.

-In our family, August will still be dominated by lighter meals, as the days are still too warm for heavy, rich dishes, but I will definitely be including more squashes and root vegetables in the meals.
-I will also make a batch of marmalade, as Andrei loves to have it on his toast on chilly mornings.
+In our family, August is still dominated by lighter meals, as the days remain too warm for heavy, rich dishes.
+But I’ll definitely start including more squashes and root vegetables in our cooking.
+I’ll also make a batch of pizza sauce, as we love homemade pizza during the colder months.

 5. Reflect and be Grateful

 As the light (and year) begins to wane, August offers a natural pause for reflection.
 Take some time to think about the past few months.
 What have you learned?
 What are you grateful for?
-I believe that the time of harvest is one of the most natural times for us, humans, to express our gratitude for the privileges we so often take for granted—abundance of food, a roof over our heads, the safety of our home, and the warmth of your favourite blanket.
+I believe that the time of harvest is one of the most natural times for us, humans, to express our gratitude for the privileges we so often take for granted - things like food, a roof over our heads, the safety of our home and the cosy glow of your favourite candle <3

 The English countryside is enchanting in August.
-The combination of lush greenery and the first, tiniest signs of Autumn create a picturesque sight.
-Here in Quantock Hills, we still enjoy foxgloves that are blooming until early September.
-Somerset is known for its orchards that in August are alive, with trees heaving under the weight of green apples that will start turning red in the coming weeks and months, ready to be turned into jams, compotes, and of course, the famous Somerset cider, which inspired our Apple Pumpkin Cider candle, one of my favourite candles for August.
+The combination of lush greenery and the first, tiniest signs of Autumn is what I love about this month.
+Somerset is known for its orchards that in August are alive, with trees heaving under the weight of green apples that will start turning red in the coming weeks and months, ready to be turned into jams, compotes and ciders.

-A lovely idea for August is to visit sunflower fields—use Google to find one close to your home and enjoy the spectacular view of a field full of sunflowers in bloom.
+Another lovely idea for August is to visit sunflower fields - use Google to find one close to your home and enjoy the spectacular view of a field full of sunflowers in bloom.

 Ideas for Late Summer / August Nature Activities